MATEC's Regional Leadership

 Ricardo Rivero, MD, MPH

-Dr. Ricardo Rivero is the Executive Director for the Midwest AIDS Training + Education Center and has worked at the Center since 2003.
+Dr. Ricardo Rivero is the Executive Director and Principal Investigator for the Midwest AIDS Training + Education Center and has worked at the Center since 2003.
 Before he became MATEC’s Executive Director, he directed the planning and implementation of MATEC programs within Illinois for 11 years.
 He has worked in HIV/AIDS prevention for over 16 years, with a special interest in HIV/AIDS prevention interventions in Hispanic communities.
 Prior to his work at MATEC, Dr. Rivero was an HIV Prevention Network Senior Associate with the American Red Cross, where he worked on program development, implementation, and evaluation.
 Dr. Rivero received his medical degree the University of Los Andes School of Medicine in Merida, Venezuela and his Masters in Public Health from the University of Illinois at Chicago.

 Renslow Sherer, MD